-- Minor updates shall have no or minimal impact to the construct and most assessment items or should address necessary revisions to accurately reflect how the framework has been operationalized in the assessment.
+- f) The Board charge shall be informed by recommendations from the Content Advisory Group and (for moderate and major updates) from seeking public comment upfront. - g) At least once every 10 years, the Governing Board, through its ADC, shall review the relevance of assessments and their underlying frameworks.
+In the review, the ADC shall solicit input from experts to determine if changes are warranted, making clear the potential risk to trends and assessment of educational progress posed by changing frameworks.
+The Board may decide based on the input that the framework does not require revision, or that the framework may require minor or substantive updates.
+To initiate updates, the ADC shall prepare a recommendation for full Board approval.
+The Board charge also should explicitly indicate whether framework updates are intended to be minor, moderate, or major.
+The determination of the scope of the recommended updates shall be made in consultation with NCES with consideration to the operational impact of the intended changes. - -Minor updates shall have no or minimal impact to the construct and most assessment items or should address necessary revisions to accurately reflect how the framework has been operationalized in the assessment.
 Minor updates may also include textual changes to the framework documents that have no direct impact on the assessments.
-Minor updates may be carried out directly by the Content Advisory Group with additional contributors if desirable (see Principle 3). - Moderate updates shall keep constant a significant portion of the current framework and assessments but may require that several existing items be discontinued and/or new items be created, such as to reflect important changes in the field that are still generally consistent with the current construct.
+It is assumed that minor updates should not pose significant threats to current trendlines. - Minor updates may be carried out directly by the Content Advisory Group with additional contributors if desirable (see Principle 3). - Moderate updates shall keep constant a significant portion of the current framework and assessments but may require that several existing items be discontinued and/or new items be created, such as to reflect important changes in the field that are still generally consistent with the current construct.
+Moderate updates may include minor changes to the construct but would not be expected to The extent to which maintaining trendlines is a primary goal for a moderate revision should be clearly articulated in the Board charge.
 Moderate updates shall be carried out by convening a Development Panel (see Principle 4). - Major updates may retain some aspects of the current framework and assessments but will likely require extensive changes to some or most elements of the current framework and assessment items.
 An intentional substantive change to the construct shall be classified as a major update.
-Major updates shall be carried out by convening a Development Panel (see Principle 4). - h) The Board charge shall explicitly articulate whether maintaining trends with assessment results from the previous framework should be prioritized above other factors, recognizing that the initial judgment is evaluative and the ultimate determination will be made based on empirical data.
+Maintaining trendlines would not likely be a realistic priority for major updates.
+Major updates shall be carried out by convening a Development Panel (see Principle 4).

+The Board charge shall explicitly address rticulate whether maintaining trends with assessment results from the previous framework should be prioritized above other factors, recognizing that the initial judgment is evaluative and the ultimate determination will be made based on empirical data.
 For NAEP Reading and Mathematics in particular, maintaining trends is expected to be highly prioritized in framework updates in the absence of exceptional circumstances.
 It is assumed that minor updates should not pose significant threats to current trendlines, whereas maintaining trendlines would not likely be a realistic priority for major updates.
-The number and nature of the changes for moderate updates will directly impact the likelihood of maintaining trendlines; articulating whether or not this is a primary goal upfront will encourage prioritization of necessary changes. - All frameworks and specification documents shall be subject to full Board approval regardless of the scope of the changes.
+The number and nature of the changes for moderate updates will directly impact the likelihood of maintaining trendlines; articulating whether or not this is a priority rimary goal upfront will encourage prioritization of necessary changes. extent to which h)